MatthiasPicard/WAR-Wasserstein-active-regression/README.md

 You will find in this repository the codes used to test the performance of the WAR model on a full labeled dataset

+WAR-notebook: you can run the algorithm from there

 ## Abstract